 One channel that you shouldn’t miss out is email marketing.
 Combining its power with content marketing is a solid foundation in brand promotion since these two channels can support each other.
 Content becomes an email generator for potential customers of the brand whereas emails get the content in front of its interested readers.

 Bryan Harris from Video Fruit shared a case study on how he got his first 100 email subscribers using ten email strategies.
-You can check out that post together with this case study on Smart Passive Income blog.
+You can check out that post together with this case study on Smart Passive Income blog and with this eCommerce email marketing tips.

 Another effective channel to maximize the value of a content piece is social media advertising (i.e. Facebook ads).
 Matthew Woodward wrote a case study on the different ROIs he got from testing different Facebook campaigns.
 He emphasized the use of different images to capture clicks from Facebook users (check out the post to learn more).